Smoky1204/C2-GMAE/README.md

-# C2-GMAE Code Release
+# Reconstruction Outcomes Look Similar but Processes Differ: Improving Context Consistency and Coverage in Graph Masked Auto-Encoder

-This repository contains the node-level and graph-level experimental code.
+This is the Pytorch implementation for "Reconstruction Outcomes Look Similar but Processes Differ: Improving Context Consistency and Coverage in Graph Masked Auto-Encoder"

 ## Structure